 For instance, in Figure 7.4, i-TR runs scitest in 60% of the time of direct threading, whereas in Figure 7.11(c) it takes 80%.
-There are a few important differences between the runs, namely the differences between the PowerPC 970FX and PowerPC 970, the different clock speed (2.3 GHz vs 2.0 GHz) and differences between Linux (with modifications made by Azimi et al.) and
+There are a few important differences between the runs, namely the differences between the PowerPC 970FX and PowerPC 970, the different clock speed (2.3 GHz vs 2.0 GHz) and differences between Linux (with Azimi et al's modifications) and OSX 10.4.
+We use the data qualitatively to characterize pipeline hazards and not to measure absolute performance.

-&lt;sup>3In earlier models of the PowerPC, for instance the 7410, these cycles were called "LR/CTR stall cycles", as reported by Figure 5.1(b)
+$^{^{3}}$ In earlier models of the PowerPC, for instance the 7410, these cycles were called "LR/CTR stall cycles", as reported by Figure 5.1(b)